Guidance and assistance universities offer

 In conversation with study adviser Evelien Meijs: guidance and assistance

-“A study adviser is the first point of contact for students ,” says Evelien Meijs, student adviser at how to do your holiday homework fast “We can help students at any stage of the process, from choosing a study programme to graduation.”
+“A study adviser is the first point of contact for students ,” says Evelien Meijs, student adviser at International Development Studies “We can help students at any stage of the process, from choosing a study programme to graduation.”

 “Our first contact with students usually takes place when they’re still exploring their options.
 For some, it feels like a big decision that they’ll be ‘stuck with’ for the rest of their life.
 In practice, things are more nuanced.
 Even after registering for a Bachelor’s programme, you still have a lot of space for choices.
 There are many options for optional courses, and again when selecting a Master’s programme, should you opt for one.
 For me, the most important thing is that students are enthusiastic about studying their chosen discipline.
 And if it turns out that this was not the best choice, I can help them to make a new study choice.
 Having once made a ‘wrong’ choice, people tend to make far better, more conscious choices.
 Afterwards, I often hear students say that they learned a lot from it.”